-The Compliance Monitoring Manual shall be reviewed annually by the Compliance Monitor and the Juvenile Justice Specialist, and updated as needed.
+The Compliance Monitoring Manual shall be reviewed annually by the Juvenile Justice Specialist, and updated as needed.
 The manual shall also be reviewed for additional modifications after the issuance of any revised regulations or guidelines by the Office of Juvenile Justice and Delinquency Prevention.